 You have to make the sale before you see any of that capital gain.
 There are several other major expenses before you get there though.

 A property has to be in good repair to receive the best price on the real estate market.
 Selling a home in need of major repairs is very difficult and rental properties can get pretty beat up.
 Many property improvements won’t necessarily give you an increase in return on your investment.
 But they may be important for making the sale happen.

 But be ready for some big price tags.
 New central air conditioning will cost around $5,000, and a new heating system will set you back about $4,000—and those are low-end estimates.
 The cost of replacing a roof on average is close to $7,000.
 Kitchen remodels start at around $5,000 and rises steeply in price from there.
 But don’t skimp on these repairs if you want to get the property sold.

 Real estate agent commissions

 Sure, you can go with a discount or flat-fee broker.
 But you increase your risk of not getting the property sold in the timeframe that you are hoping.
 Commissions for a full-service broker, however, can reach as high as 5% to 6%.
-Keep in mind, though, that even with the best agent, selling your house can be a slow process and no sale is ever guaranteed until everyone has signed on the dotted line.
+Remember that even with the best agent, selling your house can be a slow process and no sale is guaranteed until everyone has signed on the dotted line.